Jensen-Shannon Divergence Based Novel Loss Functions for Bayesian Neural Networks: Results of hyperparameter optimization

 \section{Results of hyperparameter optimization}

+A Tree-structured Parzen Estimator (TPE) algorithm \cite{bergstra2011algorithms} is used for hyperparameter optimization which is a sequential model-based optimization approach.
+In this approach, models are constructed to approximate the performance of hyperparameters based on historical measurements.
+New hyperparameters are chosen based on this model to evaluate performance.
+A python library Hyperopt \cite{bergstra2013making} is used to implement this optimization algorithm over a given search space.

-Results of the hyperparameter optimization (described in Section.~\ref{sec:hyp}) for the two data sets are presented in Tables.~\ref{tab:cifar} and \ref{tab:histo}.
-In Table.~\ref{tab:cifar} Div denotes the divergence measure and LR is the learning rate. $\lambda$ is taken as 1 for the JS-G divergence-based loss function throughout this work.
+Results of the hyperparameter optimization for the two classification data sets are presented in Tables.~\ref{tab:Cifar} and \ref{tab:histo}.
+In Table.~\ref{tab:Cifar} Div denotes the divergence measure and LR is the learning rate. $\lambda$ is taken as 1 for the JS-G divergence-based loss function throughout this work unless specified otherwise.